sandeepemail71/js-fun/README.md

 # js-fun
-## Finding elements in array which are not unique in array
+## Frequency of a given number in given Array
 ### First way
 ```js
  var arr = [5, 5, 5, 2, 2, 2, 2, 2, 9, 4];